Menkalian/vela/plugin-versioning/README.md

 ### When to increase build-number

 Firstly you should set the `versioning.upgradeTask` property.
-If you have situations where you want to prevent the build-number from advancing (e.g. in a CI-pipeline) you may define `VELA_NO_UPGRADE` as an environmental variable.
+If you have situations where you want to prevent the build-number from advancing (e.g. in a testing CI-pipeline) you may define `VELA_NO_UPGRADE` as an environmental variable.
 Then the build-number will never be increased.